montoyamoraga/class-randomness/README.md

 Topics:
 * Randomness
+* Randomness and computers
 * Gaussian and uniform distributions
-* Poission and Markov chains
+* Poission and Markovs chains
-* Normalization
+* Normalization of signals
-* Python and math
+* Python for math and randomness
+* Randomness on the internet: random.org

 Assignment:

-Write a Python script that
+Write a Python script that outputs random numbers.

 ### Week 2: Introduction to randomness and sound art